Trade Offs vs Opportunity Costs | What’s the Difference?

 Example

-Simply, you are giving up your expenses to save enough so that you could buy a car.
+Simply, you are giving up your expenses to save enough so that you can buy a car.
 This giving up to gain something is known as a trade-off in economics or business.

 What is an Opportunity Cost?